What AI does HubSpot use? A complete guide to Breeze AI

 HubSpot's comprehensive AI suite is officially branded as "Breeze AI."
 It integrates various AI-powered features across its Marketing, Sales, and Service Hubs to streamline workflows and enhance productivity.

-HubSpot employs a multi-model strategy for Breeze AI, leveraging technology from several key providers.
+HubSpot employs a sophisticated multi-model strategy for Breeze AI, leveraging technology from several industry leaders.
 This includes models from OpenAI (such as GPT-4o), Anthropic (like the Claude family), and Stability AI for generating visual content.

-While basic AI tools are available on free and starter plans, more powerful features like Breeze Agents and Intelligence are usually reserved for the higher-tier Professional or Enterprise plans.
-Breeze Intelligence may also be sold as a separate, credit-based add-on, leading to variable costs.
+HubSpot offers tiered plans to match different team sizes.
+While basic AI tools are available on free and starter plans, advanced features like Breeze Agents and Intelligence are available in the Professional or Enterprise plans.
+This allows companies to scale their AI usage as they grow.

 Share this post